Skip to content

 Example

-This action simply gives the player his journal.
-It acts the same way as /j command would.
+It acts the same way as /journal command would.

 Example